Outdoor Toys for Toddlers

 Glitter Chalk: This is fun because it shimmers in the sun!
 A great addition to your chalk art line-up.
 18 months +

 Sidewalk Stencils: These can be fun to use when drawing with chalk!
 They have smooth edges and are washable to be used again and again.
-Great for 2 years and older!
+Great for 2 year olds and older!

-These trikes and bikes are most appropriate for about 18 months - 3 years of age!
+These trikes and bikes are great for gross motor development and most appropriate for about 18 months - 3 years of age!

 Kriddo Tricycle: Affordable, great reviews, and comes in some great colors.
 I love the bucket in the back where your little can store all the rocks they find outside (ha!), or a water bottle, snacks etc.